Honzackcz/PulsoidToOSC/README.md

 In case when you want to run this app on different PC then VRChat that is also on the same LAN you can enable "Send to all VRC Clients on LAN".

 ### Chatbox messages
-This settings provides simple options to send heart rate also to VRChat chatbox, with customized messages.
+This settings provides simple options to send heart rate also to VRChat chatbox with customized messages.

 Messages containing \<bpm\> will automatically replace this key by heart rate value.
 If the message doesn't contain the key, heart rate will be added at the end of the message.<br>
 For example this message: ***Heartrate: \<bpm\> BPM***<br>
-will in VRChat chatbox looks like this: ***Heartrate: 123 BPM***<br>
+will in VRChat chatbox looks like this: ***Heartrate: 123 BPM***

 Messages are send to manually defined OSC endpoint and all auto configured VRChat clients.